pattern

 the illegal purchase and selling of goods in high price, ofen in an unreasonable price

-Ex: During the pandemic , black market for medical supplies skyrocketed , with sellers taking advantage of desperate healthcare providers by charging exorbitant fees for masks and ventilators .
+Ex: During the pandemic , the black market for medical supplies skyrocketed , with sellers taking advantage of desperate healthcare providers by charging exorbitant fees for masks and ventilators .

 daily words